Welcome to the Diversity and Equity Center

 The Yakama people remain committed stewards of this land, cherishing it and protecting it, as instructed by elders through generations.
 We are honored and grateful to be here today on their traditional lands.
 We give thanks to the legacy of the original people, their lives, and their descendents.

-The Diversity and Equity Center staff are available virtually Monday through Friday from 8am-5pm.
+The Diversity and Equity Center staff are available to serve you virtually Monday through Friday from 8am-5pm, and in-person Monday through Thursday 1:00 - 5:00pm!

 The following resources are intended to serve as a start to explore and learn about anti-racist behaviors and practice.
 These resources are not intended to be comprehensive, nor do they represent a singular approach; these range from toolkits to personal narratives that can assist with critical reflection and movement to action.
 Please feel free to share additional resources or provide feedback by emailing firstname.lastname@example.org.